blootsvoets/profiling-lesson/00-lesson-00-profiling.md

 The above timing snippets only give a rough estimate.
 For the next step in getting better performance analysis involve doing so-called profiling.
 These methods vary per operating system and programming language, but they all provide much more fine-grained information than simple timings.

-Further reading about performance analysis (technical):
+Further reading about performance analysis (with technical contents):
 - [Brendan Gregg's slides on Linux-performance-analysis-and-tools](http://www.slideshare.net/brendangregg/linux-performance-analysis-and-tools)
 - [The USE method](http://queue.acm.org/detail.cfm?id=2413037)